peterloes/SmartAnimalTraps/README.md

 If both light barriers are triggered the Shutter will be closed.

-## 1_RadioModule_V?.?_&_ElectronicsLightBarriers_&_ElectronicsServo
+## 1_radiomodule_V?.?_&_electronicsLightbarriers_&_electronicsServo
-- Radio Module
+- Radio module
-- Electronic Lightbarrier for different distances.
+- Electronic lightbarrier for different distances.
-- Servomotor and Shutter is adjusted to the end positions.
+- Servomotor and shutter is adjusted to the end positions.

 !!!
 Electronics Radio Module V??? in process DD.06.2022